-Manx Radio is the national public service broadcaster of the Isle of Man and broadcasts from its own studios at Broadcasting House in Douglas.
+Manx Radio is the national public service media provider of the Isle of Man and broadcasts from its own studio complex at Broadcasting House in Douglas.

 The station first went on air in June 1964, long before commercial radio became part of everyday life in Britain.
 This was made possible because the Isle of Man has internal self-government: it is a Crown Dependency and is not part of the United Kingdom.
 But Manx Radio did need a licence from the UK authorities and this was eventually agreed to with reluctance, suspicion and not a little alarm.
 Remember these were the heady days of pirate radio ships anchored just outside the 3 mile limit!